darius/traitor/laplace-essay-on-probabilities.md

 Every event, even those that by their minuteness seem not to hold to the great laws of nature, follow them as necessarily as the revolutions of the Sun.
-In the ignorance of the links that unite them to the whole system of the universe, we made them depend on final causes, or chance, by which they would occur and succeed each other with regularity, or without apparent order; but these imaginary causes successively retreated with the borders of our knowledge, and would disappear wholly before the healthy philosophy, which sees in them only the expression of the ignorance actually caused by ourselves.
+In our ignorance of the links that unite them to the whole system of the universe, we made them depend on final causes, or chance, by which they would occur and succeed each other with regularity, or without apparent order; but these imaginary causes successively retreated with the borders of our knowledge, and would disappear wholly before the healthy philosophy which sees in them only the expression of the ignorance actually caused by ourselves.

-Present events have, with preceding ones, a link founded on the evident principle, that one thing cannot begin to be without a cause producing it.
+Present events have, with preceding ones, a link founded on the evident principle that one thing cannot begin to be without a cause producing it.
 This axiom, known by the name of the *principle of sufficient reason*, reaches even the actions we judge indifferent.
 The freest will cannot, without a determining motive, give them birth; for